react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 }
 ```

-As you remember, we already render a Switch in a Drawer, but we haven't implement any logic when it is pressed.
+As you remember, we already render a Switch in a Drawer, but we haven't implemented any logic when it is pressed.
 Let's take care of it now:

 ```jsx
 import React from 'react';